-The Netgear Orbi and Google WiFi are two popular WiFi systems that have played a big part in bringing advanced WiFi into the homes of average users.
-We’re beginning to see an ever-increasing number of WiFi compatible devices and aplliances, from TV’s, gaming-consoles and voice-assistants, to thermostats, light-switches and microwaves.
+The Netgear Orbi and Google WiFi are two popular WiFi systems that helped bring advanced WiFi into the homes of average users.
+We’re beginning to see an ever-increasing number of WiFi compatible devices and appliances, from TVs, gaming consoles, and voice assistants, to thermostats, light switches, and microwaves.

 With this rapid advancement of technology, a full “smart home” is coming closer and closer to fruition.
 As Tech companies continue to develop these products, it only makes sense that they must also develop hardware that ensures these devices can be used to their full potential.